 Towards the end of World War One, the British fought the Germans back to the Hindenburg defense positions: a network of barbed wire, gun positions etc. which made the Somme defense, against which the British had struggled for four months and generally suffered greatly, look like a joke.
 They were intended to be a line on which Germany could hold the British indefinitely, thus enabling peace negotiations from a position of strength.
 A castle, at least in strategic and symbolic terms, if there ever was one.
 The British cut through it in three days.

 This was also the Pacific Theater during World War II for the most part, as it generally involved amphibious landings on well-fortified and bitterly defended islands and atolls all the way up until they got to Okinawa, nearly all of which suffered tremendous casualties.
 They were all stepping stones on the way to eventually invade Japan, an operation that was projected to last another 2 to 3 years and expected to lose over a million casualties.
 This is perhaps the reason why the Marines raising the flag at Mt.
-Suribachi during the Battle of Iwo Jima is considered the Corps' Crowning Moment of Awesome (among many), because it evokes the fall of an enemy castle and signals triumph (though there were still about 6 more months before the war would end).
+Suribachi during the Battle of Iwo Jima is considered the Corps' best moments (among many), because it evokes the fall of an enemy castle and signals triumph (though there were still about 6 more months before the war would end).
 This also explains the United States' tactics during the war — a conscious decision was made to avert this trope by bypassing the strongest points of Japanese resistance in favor of less-heavily defended islands and towns that could still serve as stepping stones, and cut Japanese supply lines to the still-garrisoned islands.
 This is why you never hear of a Battle of Truk, for instance.

 This also also happened when the Allies broke through the Siegfried Line near the end of WWII in order to get into Germany.

 Also the cutting of the Channel Wall on D-Day and the earlier cutting of the Mareth Line in Tunisia.